reportportal/client-javascript/README.md

 Parameter | Description
 --------- | -----------
-token     | user's token Report Portal from which you want to send requests.
+token     | User's token Report Portal from which you want to send requests.
 It can be found on the profile page of this user. endpoint  | URL of your server.
-For example, if you visit the page at 'https://server:8080/ui', then endpoint will be equal to 'https://server:8080/api/v1'. launch    | Name of launch at creation. project   | The name of the project in which the launches will be created. headers   | (optional) The object with custom headers for internal http client restClientConfig | (optional) The object with `agent` property for configure [http(s)](https://nodejs.org/api/https.html#https_https_request_url_options_callback) client
+For example, if you visit the page at 'https://server:8080/ui', then endpoint will be equal to 'https://server:8080/api/v1'. launch    | Name of launch at creation. project   | The name of the project in which the launches will be created. headers   | (optional) The object with custom headers for internal http client. restClientConfig | (optional) The object with `agent` property for configure [http(s)](https://nodejs.org/api/https.html#https_https_request_url_options_callback) client, may contain other client options eg. `timeout`.

+## Asynchronous reporting
+The client supports an asynchronous reporting.
+If you want the client to work asynchronously change v1 to v2 in addresses in endpoint.

 ## Api
 Each method (except checkConnect) returns an object in a specific format: